Pray-Prey | Commonly Confused Words

 etymology

-• Prey has an e, like eat, which is what predators do to their prey.
+• Prey has an e, which can remind you of eat, as predators eat their prey.

 © 2025 Lithium Lab Pte Ltd